MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 ## Import the default mobile configurations

-Next, let’s open the Woodford interface.
-This is done 2 ways.
+Next, let’s open the Woodford admin interface.
+As a reminder, this is where mobile administrators can manage mobile devices and customize what field technicians and other users will see on the mobile app.

-1. Open the standalone application you downloaded earlier and log in with your Dynamics administrator credentials

-2. **In an Internet Explorer web browser that is NOT private**, navigate to **Settings &gt; Woodford &gt; MobileCRM Woodford**
+**In an Internet Explorer web browser that is NOT private**, navigate to **Settings > Woodford > MobileCRM Woodford**

+> [!Note]
+> Alternatively, the Woodford admin interface can be accessed via a standalone application that is downloaded to your PC.

 Set storage quota to 100MB (this is typically only done once)
 > [!div class="mx-imgBorder"]